-(1A) An approval of the taking of an action by a person (the first person) is subject to the condition that, if the first person

-- (a) that the other person is informed of any condition attached to the approval that restricts or regulates the way in which that part of the action may be taken; and - (b) that the other person complies with any such condition.
+- (1A) An approval of the taking of an action by a person (the first person) is subject to the condition that, if the first person authorises, permits or requests another person to undertake any part of the action, the first person must take all reasonable steps to ensure: - (a) that the other person is informed of any condition attached to the approval that restricts or regulates the way in which that part of the action may be taken; and - (b) that the other person complies with any such condition.
 For the purposes of this Chapter, the condition imposed by this subsection is attached to the approval.